Signed in as:

 This challenging route is our most popular event among men, women and kids.
 Although only a mile longer than the Sock Hop, those three extra staircases make it much more challenging—in fact more challenging by far than your ordinary 5K.
 The dogs love it too!
 Lots of steps and gorgeous views.
 You can run or take your time.
 You will pass two water stations.
 You will share the route with the Sock Hoppers and Hilly Halfers, so you will never be lonely!

 This route takes you on a challenging tour of the steeps and steps of Hot Springs and a bit beyond and is not for the faint of heart.
 There are serious hills to climb as well as a few reasonably flat miles to stretch your legs and take in those astounding Hot Springs vistas.
-And of course 744 steps to climb on five town core staircases and the one private staircase in what we like to call the "outer limits".
-This route is mostly on paved walkways, streets and highways but also includes a bit of meadow, one very rugged staircase (which you will also have to descend) and a few gravel roads.
-Walkers are permitted, but walking is not recommended.
-(A very fast walker can probably complete it in a reasonable time, but we do mean 'very'.)
+And of course 744 steps to climb on five town core staircases and the one private staircase in what we like to call the "outer limits" (PRIVATE STAIRCASE NOT ACCESSIBLE IN 2022).
+This route is mostly on paved walkways, streets and highways but also includes a bit of meadow) and a few gravel roads.
+THIS IS NOT WALKER FRIENDLY.
+COURSE CLOSES AT 2:00 P.M.
 You will be supported in the town center with the same water stations as the shorter routes, and in the outer limits there will be roving support cars with water, encouragement and a bail-out ride if you need it.
 (But you won't need it 'cause you are training, right?)